Unidata/MetPy/docs/devel/benchmarking.rst

 This guide provides information on the implementation and management of benchmarking in MetPy.

 -----------------
-Airspeed Velocity
+airspeed velocity
 -----------------

-MetPy's source code is benchmarked using `Airspeed Velocity <https://github.com/airspeed-velocity/asv>`_.
-ASV is an open source software which builds environments based on historical and current iterations of software and runs benchmark functions before compiling the results into digestable html pages.
+MetPy's source code is benchmarked using `airspeed velocity <https://github.com/airspeed-velocity/asv>`_. asv is an open source software which builds environments based on historical and current iterations of software and runs benchmark functions before compiling the results into digestable html pages.
 MetPy's developers have used GitHub Actions and a Unidata Jenkins instance in order to automatically perform benchmarking as part of the continuous